-Toyota C-HR review - Reliability and Safety
+Toyota C-HR (2016-2023) review - Reliability and safety

-Toyota has strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind
+Toyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind

 The bold looking C-HR looks all new on the surface, but delve a little deeper and you’ll find a tried and tested structure and mechanicals.
-For instance, the C-HR is underpinned by the same platform as the recently launched fourth generation Prius.
+For instance, the C-HR is underpinned by the same platform as the fourth generation Prius.
 Light and strong, it not only helps sharpen the ride and handling, it provides a tough cage during a collision.

 More importantly, the engines and gearboxes have all been lifted from other models in the Toyota line-up.
-The 1.8-litre petrol/electric hybrid unit is virtually identical to the recently revised set-up that debuted in the latest Prius, complete with its more efficient battery and clever combustion process that combines both Atkinson and Otto cycles.
+The 1.8-litre petrol/electric hybrid unit is virtually identical to the set-up that debuted in the latest Prius, complete with its more efficient battery and clever combustion process that combines both Atkinson and Otto cycles.
 Despite the complexity of this set-up, it has proved to be extremely reliable.

 If you’re a high mileage driver, then the C-HR’s relatively short service intervals of 10,000 miles are likely to be a little frustrating – many rivals will go twice as far between check-ups.
 However, Toyota Service Plans are available for customers to help spread the cost of scheduled maintenance.

 In this review

-- 4Interior, design and technologyBold exterior styling and upmarket interior help the C-HR shake off Toyota’s dowdy image
+- 4Interior, design and technologyBold exterior styling and an upmarket interior help the C-HR shake off Toyota’s dowdy image

-- 5Practicality, comfort and boot spaceMore space than coupe styling would first suggest, but still not as practical as some of its conventional rivals
+- 5Practicality, comfort and boot spaceThe C-HR offers more space than you might think, although it's still not as practical as some of its conventional rivals

-- 6Reliability and Safety - currently readingToyota has strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind
+- 6Reliability and Safety - currently readingToyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind